natak0/rick-and-morty-redux/README.md

 ## Tools and environment

-The project was created in CRA using plain JavaScript and CSS.
-I in Visual Studio Code.
+The project was created in CRA using plain JavaScript and CSS in Visual Studio Code using node v16.15.0 (npm v8.5.5).

 A Prettier plugin for VScode was used to format the code.